 events held annually: White Water Rafting in May and Kenya’s Biggest Coffee Morning in September and October.
 These two main

-events raise between Kshs 6-7million annually, an amount that covers most of the costs relating to our free services mentioned in (i)
+events raise between Ksh 6-7million annually, an amount that covers most of the costs relating to our free services mentioned in (i)

-in London by 2 London based oncologists that close to Shs5m for the Faraja medical Support Fund.
+in London by 2 London based oncologists that raised close to Ksh5m for the Faraja medical Support Fund.

 Faraja Cancer Support Trust does not work in isolation.
 As cancer is a growing problem in Kenya, Faraja has strategic collaborations

 with organizations such as Kenyan Network of Cancer Organizations (KENCO), a network of cancer based organizations in Kenya.

 Faraja Cancer Support Trust provides a platform for stakeholders, potential and existing partners to work together for a sustainable